Call for Papers: 2023 NSU Nordic Environmental Ethics Winter Symposium

 Please submit your abstract (300-500 words) via email to Mikko Puumala mimapuu[at]utu.fi by November 15, 2022.
 Decisions will be announced by November 30, 2022.

 For accepted papers, there will be an option to submit the paper to a special issue on Food and Water Ethics in Etikk i praksis – Nordic Journal of Applied Ethics.
 Paper drafts for consideration are due by early May 2023, and the final deadline for full papers is in late August 2023.

 Also, please indicate if you are interested in presenting your (ongoing or planned) research project in the networking session.
 A certificate for participation in the session can be given for travel allowance eligibility purposes.

-Welcome to our event and amazing Trondheim!
+Welcome to our event and the amazing Trondheim!

-* We can grant financial support for travel and accommodation costs for Nordic/Baltic participants with accepted papers who lack external funding / institutional support for travelling.
+* We can grant financial support for travel and accommodation costs for a limited number of Nordic/Baltic participants with accepted papers who lack external funding / institutional support for travelling.
 Sustainable travelling is encouraged.
 Please indicate your interest in travel support in the submission email.
 The NSU travel grant is available only for those who present a paper in the conference.
 The Winter Symposium 2023 is funded by the NordPlus Programme.